 Communication to Students

 Your privacy is important to us.
-The camera feed will not be recorded.
+The camera feed [insert if the session will/will not be recorded].
 If you have any questions about how your privacy is protected while using Zoom, please consult with your instructor.

 Roles & Permissions in Zoom

 - Host – dedicate one person to be the host who will be responsible for the following:

 - Oversee and manage the session during the exam

 - Co-host: TAs/Invigilators/Instructors will stay in the breakout rooms and invigilate the students.